1 Pull Weeds As Soon As Possible

 It’s hard, dirty work that no one likes to do.
 It feels good when you’re done but the satisfaction doesn’t last long because it’s back to business as usual and all of those pesky weeds are still there waiting for their chance to take over your garden again.

-And while you’re at it, everything else in your yard will start looking shabby too because weeding is really about tending to the entire landscape not just that small patch of dirt where the offending weed happened to sprout up this week.
+And while you’re at it, everything else in your yard will start looking shabby too because weeding is really about tending to the entire landscape, not just that small patch of dirt where the offending weed happened to sprout up this week.
 But if you don’t weed regularly, before long your lawn will be nothing but crabgrass and dandelions with patches of brown grass here and there.

 # 1 Pull Weeds As Soon As Possible

 Weeds are a gardener’s worst nightmare.
-They grow quickly, choke out the flowers and vegetables that you’ve planted, and can be hard to get rid of.
+They grow quickly, choking out the flowers and vegetables that you’ve planted, and can be hard to get rid of.
 More importantly, they also compete for water with your plants so if left unchecked they will eventually kill them all off.
 This is why it is important to start weeding as soon as possible in order to prevent any weeds from taking over your garden.

 # 2 Pull Out the Roots

 Pulling weeds is one of the most frustrating and time-consuming gardening tasks.
 Long gone are the days when we could just grab a few, yank them out by their roots, and be done with it.
 Nowadays, many weeds have deep roots that don’t come up easily at all.
 And some weed species can even grow back from small pieces left in the soil!
 So what should you do?
-There are two things to remember: always wear gloves so you don’t get prickly sensations on your hands and break off any parts of the weed’s plant structure that may remain in the ground; and use a sharp object like a screwdriver or pointed knife to pry up stubborn plants that refuse to budge.
+There are two things to remember: always wear gloves so you don’t get prickly sensations on your hands and break off any parts of the weed’s plant structure that may remain in the ground, and use a sharp object like a screwdriver or pointed knife to pry up stubborn plants that refuse to budge.

 # 3 Use Tools

 Weeds in the garden are not a good thing.
 They steal water, nutrients and light from your plants, and can cause serious problems when they spread to other parts of the yard.
 One way to keep weeds at bay is by using tools that make it easier for you to pull them out by hand or cut them off close to the ground with a sharp blade.
-There are many different types of weeding tools on the market today: some designed specifically for weeding vegetables; others made for weeding flowers or landscaping beds.
+There are many different types of weeding tools on the market today: some are designed specifically for weeding vegetables; others are made for weeding flowers or landscaping beds.
 It’s important to choose carefully so you get exactly what will work best in your garden and save yourself time and effort down the line.

 # 4 Use Herbicides

-Herbicides can help you get rid of these pesky plants that often pop up in your lawn or on the side of your house.
+Herbicides can help you get rid of these pesky plants that often pop up on your lawn or on the side of your house.
 These chemicals come in many forms, from granules to liquids to oil-based sprays.
 They all work by killing weeds at their roots so they won’t grow back again.
 But keep in mind that this is not a quick fix – it typically takes three weeks before you see any results!

 # 5 Types of Herbicides